cncf/xds/orca/orca-spec.md

 ### Binary Protobuf

-For Protocol Buffers aware code, this will be a binary serialized base64 encoded OrcaLoadReport protobuf in endpoint-load-metrics header with BIN prefix:
+For Protocol Buffers aware code, this will be a binary serialized base64 encoded OrcaLoadReport protobuf in `endpoint-load-metrics` header with BIN prefix:

 `endpoint-load-metrics: BIN CZqZmZmZmbk/MQAAAAAAAABAQg4KA2ZvbxGamZmZmZm5P0IOCgNiYXIRmpmZmZmZyT8=`

-It could also be specified in the endpoint-load-metrics-bin header without BIN prefix:
+It could also be specified in the `endpoint-load-metrics-bin` header without BIN prefix:

 `endpoint-load-metrics-bin: CZqZmZmZmbk/MQAAAAAAAABAQg4KA2ZvbxGamZmZmZm5P0IOCgNiYXIRmpmZmZmZyT8=`

 ### Native HTTP

-Comma separated key-value pairs in endpoint-load-metrics.
+Comma separated key-value pairs in `endpoint-load-metrics`.
 This is a flattened representation of OrcaLoadReport, with the map fields elided into the top level scope by prepending the ‘<map_name>.’: